anudeep-tech/ShopEZ-One-Stop-Shop-for-Online-Purchases/README.md

-# ShopEZ-One-Stop-Shop-for-Online-Purchases
- Purpose:
+# 🛒 ShopEZ – One-Stop Shop for Online Purchases

+ShopEZ is a full-stack web application built as part of a summer internship under APSCHE.
+It aims to provide users with a seamless and efficient online shopping experience.
+The platform allows customers to browse, search, and purchase products easily, while also supporting administrative functions for sellers.

+🚀 Purpose

- ShopEZ is designed to offer users a seamless and efficient online shopping experience.
-It acts as a one-stop destination for purchasing various categories of products, providing a user-friendly interface for customers and an administrative portal for sellers.
+ShopEZ is designed to provide a seamless and efficient online shopping experience.
+It serves as a one-stop destination for purchasing products across various categories, offering a user-friendly interface for customers and an admin portal for sellers.

- Features:
- - User registration and login with secure authentication
- - Browsing and searching products by category- Wishlist and cart management
- - Order placement and history tracking
- - Admin panel for managing inventory and use
+ 🛠️ Tech Stack

- Frontend:
+- Frontend: HTML, CSS, JavaScript
- The frontend is built using React.js with a component-based architecture.
-It manages routing, product display, form validation, and state management using React Hooks.

- Backend:
+- Backend: PHP
- Backend is built with Node.js and Express.js.
-It exposes RESTful APIs for authentication, product management, cart operations, and orders.

- Database:
+- Database: MySQL
- MongoDB is used for data storage.
-Mongoose is used for schema design and managing database queries.
-Collections include Users, Products, Cart, and Orders.

- User Interface
- The UI is responsive and includes:
- - Navigation bar with login/logout, cart, wishlist
- - Category-wise product browsing
- - Admin login panel
+- API Testing: Postman

+---

+ 👥 Team & Roles

+- Team Size: 4 members
+- My Role: Frontend Developer, Team Leader
+  - Designed and implemented the user interface for product listings, cart, and checkout
+  - Integrated frontend with backend services using MySQL and PHP
+  - Used Postman to test API endpoints and validate data flows
+  - Managed task planning, supported debugging, and ensured timely delivery

+🔑 Key Features

- - Product cards with add-to-cart and wishlist   options.
+- Product browsing with search and category filters
+- Shopping cart management (add/remove items, quantity update)
+- Checkout page with order summary
+- Admin interface for adding and managing products
+- Internal testing of core features with a working MVP

+✅ Outcome

+We successfully built and tested a functional MVP of ShopEZ, including all major features like product search, cart functionality, and checkout.
+The experience improved our understanding of full stack development, frontend-backend integration, and team collaboration in a development environment.